-Michigan avenue, in which marines, Boy Scouts, national guardsmen and automobiles loaded with pretty girls singing marine songs took part, as-sisted by numberless bands.
-The automobile parade was the first contribution of automobile row to the Cinicago end of the nation-wide effort to boost marine recruiting.
+Michigan avenue, in which marines, Boy Scouts, national guardsmen and automobiles loaded with pretty girls singing marine songs took part, assisted by numberless bands.

+The automobile parade was the first contribution of automobile row to the Chicago end of the nation-wide effort to boost marine recruiting.
 One of the principal objects of attention was the anti-aircraft gun mounted on an auto truck and manned by marine sergeants.
-A gatling manned by na-tional guardsmen also attracted at-tention.
+A gatling manned by national guardsmen also attracted attention.

+tention.

-tional guardsmen also article to tention.
-At the board of trade building Lieutenant Frederick Kensell, chief of the marine corps recruiting staff, returned to President J, P. Griffin of the board a check for \$600 which had been donated to pay the expenses of been donated to pay the expenses of twenty Canadian soldiers home on leave with wounds.
+At the board of trade building Lieutenant Frederick Kensell, chief of the marine corps recruiting staff, returned to President J. P. Griffin of the board a check for \$600 which had been donated to pay the expenses of twenty Canadian soldiers home on leave with wounds.
 The Canadian government did not grant permission for the soldiers to come, so the check was returned.